zlogic/cybervision/README.md

 To build it:

 1. Install [vcpkg](https://vcpkg.io/en/index.html) - used to download and build all external dependencies.
+2. Install Vulkan SDK (Windows and Linux only), see [gpu.md](gpu.md) for mode details.
-2. Configure and build the project with CMake.
+3. Configure and build the project with CMake.

 ## External libraries